kmyn/k8hacluster/README.md

 		Some pods restart once or twice that should be ok.
 But, they should not be crash loop.

 4. Install Keepalived.
-	- Follow the keepalived/README.
+	- Follow keepalived/README.

 5. Install nginx load balancer to access the api server.
-	- Follow the nginx-lb/README.
+	- Follow nginx-lb/README.

 6. To add workers to the cluster: